 - Construction pollutants – Though the workers wear face masks, you aren’t protected from dust and chemicals that may be airborne near a construction site or even your own renovation project.
 Take note of your environment and any possible air pollutants.
 At home, change your air filters immediately after a remodeling job.

 - Humidity – In this area, above-average humidity is a fact of life, so if you notice skin or mouth dryness, your air quality may be suspect.

 - Inconsistent air distribution – If one spot in your house is too cold or too hot, you may have issues with your vents and/or filters.

 Your indoor air quality is our business.
-During the holiday season, you’ll want no surprises with your HVAC unit, making fall is the best time to schedule your semi-annual checkup.
-At that time, we’ll check your indoor air quality as well as your heating and cooling operating system.
-Call 281.651.5484, 936.271.2030, or contact us online to schedule your winter HVAC checkup.
+During annual tune-ups, we’ll check your indoor air quality as well as your heating and cooling operating system.
+Call 281.651.5484, 936.271.2030, or contact us online to schedule your spring HVAC checkup.
 The HVAC professionals at Bradbury Brothers Cooling, Plumbing & Electrical serve Conroe, Magnolia, Montgomery, Oak Ridge North, Shenandoah, Spring, The Woodlands, Tomball and surrounding communities.